 “You were truly part of the inspiration which led me to create this non-profit organization.” – Jamie Gilmore

 In 1996, at the age of 14, Jamie discovered a small nodule in front of her ear.
 Jamie’s local ENT believed the small nodule was a cyst.
 Lab samples were submitted to Pathology following Jamie’s 6 hour operation to remove the nodule.
 Pathology results diagnosed the nodule as Acinic Cell Carcinoma.
 Following diagnosis, Jamie was referred to a local doctor who advised against radiation due to Jamie’s age and the small size of the nodule.

 In 2017 Jamie’s cancer spread to her skull bone, collar bone, left femur, large area in her left pelvic bone, and that the original areas have worsened.
-Jamie spent most of 2017 at home on hospice due to numerous hospitalizations from pain and displacement because of flooding from Harvey.
-At the end of 2017 Jamie had a couple bad falls which caused her left femur to become lodged into her pelvic bone and due to the cancer it is unable to be reconstructed at this time.
+Jamie spent most of 2017 at home on hospice due to numerous hospitalizations from pain and displacement because of flooding from Hurricane Harvey.
+At the end of 2017, Jamie had a couple bad falls which caused her left femur to become lodged into her pelvic bone and due to the cancer it was unable to be reconstructed.

 In 2018 wanting to walk again Jamie came off Hospice to continue her fight.
-She started an immunotherapy treatment and is back to living a healthy lifestyle in hopes to eradicate or reduce the cancer so she can have a hip reconstruction.
-Jamie is staying strong and is determined to keep fighting her cancer!
+She started an immunotherapy treatment and continued to live a healthy lifestyle in hopes to eradicate or reduce the cancer so she could have a hip reconstruction.